 Please provide a description of: Persons Involved/ Related Estimated Funding Timeline Expenditures Cost Source Professional development activities are aligned with the State's academic content standards, State assessments, and the curricula and programs tied to the standards: Staff development in the content areas focus on strategies for delivering the CCSS standards; Staff development is planned to support the implementation of standards-aligned instructional materials; Provide opportunities for teachers to collaboratively analyze ELA and math benchmark results, curriculum embedded assessments results, formative assessments and student work to inform instruction and determine professional development Train administrators and teachers in the data inquiry process to identify learner-centered problems and problems of practice in order to construct action plans to improve student learning.
 Assign ELA and math training specialist to high priority schools to provide targeted, ongoing, job embedded professional development focused on lesson design, content knowledge, research based instructional strategies, multiple assessment practices, and data analysis.
 New teacher support programming focuses on the state teaching standards.
 All professional development is designed to support state standards, and respond to multiple measures of student achievement data. a.)
-How the activities will be based on a review of scientifically based research and an explanation of why the activities are expected to improve student academic achievement: The Academic Office and collaborating departments will address professional learning and collaboration of PreK-12 teachers, support staff, and administrators: ELA: CCSS-English Language Arts (ELA): utilize a site-based leadership team to build capacity of teachers and support staff Timeline Teacher per diem stipends Training Materials Presenters Fees Facilities Software Purchase Instructional Support Team (Subject Area Training Specialists) \$3,547,951 LCFF Title I Title II 21 st Century School Safety Consolidated Block Grant Funding sources identified in Goal 1 will also assist in supporting these Goal 3 objectives as they are interrelated

-- to implement the standards - Instructional Approaches: support teachers' use of instructional approaches such as Interactive Reading, Guided Reading, Shared Reading, Independent Reading, Shared Writing, Interactive Writing, Independent Writing, and Word Study to increase student ELA achievement - Lesson Design: use a backward design approach focusing on intentional instruction to teach for understanding (standards, instructional strategies assessment, rigor, and relevance) - Formative Assessment Process: focus on engaging teachers and administrators in cycles of inquiry through protocols that center around student learning and through facilitated reflection, peer collaboration, and analysis of data and student work to inform teaching practices - ELA/English Language Development (ELD) and Fine Arts training specialists facilitate targeted, ongoing job embedded professional learning by assisting with the development of lessons, delivery of instruction, creation of assessments, modeling of best practices, and providing constructive feedback and support. - Support Strategies: - Differentiate Instruction to support students with various learning needs including English Learners (EL), Students with Disabilities (SWD), and other underperforming students - Implement EL strategies to support content acquisition via integration - Utilize inclusive practices to support SWD in the general education setting through co-teaching, positive behavior supports, and collaborative planning leaders engaging in quarterly professional learning sessions focusing on the math CCSS content standards, Standards for Mathematical Practice, and instructional shifts toward developing students' mathematical thinking and build conceptual understanding Lesson Design - intentional instruction designed to teach for understanding using a backward-design approach: standards, instructional strategies, assessment, rigor, and relevance Formative Assessment Process: focus on engaging teachers and administrators in cycles of inquiry through protocols that center around student learning and through facilitated reflection, peer collaboration, and analysis of data and student work to inform teaching practices Mathematics training specialists facilitate targeted, ongoing job embedded professional learning by assisting with the development of lessons, delivery of instruction, creation of assessments, modeling of best practices, and providing constructive feedback and support Support Strategies: Differentiate Instruction to support students with various learning needs including EL, SWD, and other underperforming students Implement EL strategies to support content acquisition via integration Utilize inclusive practices to support SWD in the general education setting through co-teaching, positive behavior supports, and collaborative planning.
-The District follows the California Standards for the
+How the activities will be based on a review of scientifically based research and an explanation of why the activities are expected to improve student academic achievement: The Academic Office and collaborating departments will address professional learning and collaboration of PreK-12 teachers, support staff, and administrators: Teacher per diem stipends Training Materials Presenters Fees Facilities Software Purchase Instructional Support Team (Subject Area Training Specialists) \$3,547,951 \$2,956,626 LCFF Title I Title II 21st Century School Safety Consolidated Block Grant Funding sources identified in Goal 1 will also assist in supporting these Goal 3 objectives as they are interrelated £ ------ -- ------- --- ---------- --- to implement the standards • Instructional Approaches: support teachers' use of 1 instructional approaches such as Interactive Reading, Guided Reading, Shared Reading, Independent Reading, Shared Writing, Interactive Writing, Independent Writing, and Word Study to increase student ELA achievement • Lesson Design: use a backward design approach focusing on intentional instruction to teach for understanding (standards, instructional strategies assessment, rigor, and relevance) • Formative Assessment Process: focus on engaging teachers and administrators in cycles of inquiry through protocols that 1 center around student learning and through facilitated reflection, peer collaboration, and analysis of data and student work to inform teaching practices ÷.
+ELA/English Language Development (ELD) and Fine Arts 1 training specialists facilitate targeted, ongoing job embedded professional learning by assisting with the development of lessons, delivery of instruction, creation of assessments, - modeling of best practices, and providing constructive feedback and support, Support Strategies: Differentiate Instruction to support students with various learning needs including English Learners (EL), Students with Disabilities (SWD), and other underperforming students Implement EL strategies to support content acquisition - via integration 1 Utilize inclusive practices to support SWD in the general education setting through co-teaching, positive behavior 1 1 supports, and collaborative planning , Supporto, and conductative planning Math K-8 Math Teacher Leader Collaborative - Select teachers - building a community of practice that serves as a resource at ľ their respective schools and across the district by engaging in collaborative learning and functioning as demonstration classroom sites .
+6 School Site Math Leadership Teams - a cadre of teacher [